-To use vendor clusterware, form a cluster with the required number of nodes according to your hardware vendor's documentation.
-When you have configured all of the nodes in your cluster, either with or without vendor clusterware, then install Oracle Clusterware and validate cluster components by referring to the procedures in Chapter 4, "Installing Oracle Clusterware".
+Form a cluster with the required number of nodes according to your hardware vendor's documentation.
+When you have configured all of the nodes in your cluster, install Oracle Clusterware and validate cluster components by referring to the procedures in Chapter 4, "Installing Oracle Clusterware".